zacharyPuthoff/udacity07-react-bookshelves/README.md

 [See the rubric from Udacity](https://review.udacity.com/#!/rubrics/918/view)

-### How to run MyReads locally
+### How to Run MyReads

+You can try out a live hosted version MyReads for yourself [here]().
+If you would like to install it on your own local machine:

 + Clone this repository: `git clone https://github.com/zacharyPuthoff/reactnd-project-myreads-starter.git`
 + Install all project dependencies with `npm install`
 + Start the development server with `npm start`
-+ Install the react-router-dom package; see [here](https://github.com/zacharyPuthoff/udacity07-react-bookshelves.git) for instructions
 + localhost:3000 should start up on it's own, if not, once your dev-server is running, just click [here](http://localhost:3000)

 ### BooksAPI Search Terms